'Southern Charm Star Austen Kroll Says He's Not Cheap

 “I don’t think that any of my girlfriends that I’ve ever had would ever call me cheap.”

-Austen will play a role in the drama for the rest of the season as he is the one who points out to Thomas at Patricia Altschul’s Winter Ball that his girlfriend might not be who he thinks she is.
+Austen will play a role in the drama for the rest of the season, as he is the one who points out to Thomas at Patricia Altschul’s Winter Ball that Ashley Jacobs might not be who he thinks she is.
 All of the men on Southern Charm have said that Ravenel’s girlfriend propositioned them at one point or another.

-Whitney Sudler-Smith says that Ravenel’s season 5 girlfriend told him that if things didn’t work out with Thomas, he would be her second choice.
+Whitney Sudler-Smith says that Jacobs told him that if things didn’t work out with Thomas, he would be her second choice.

 “She said if it weren’t for Thomas, you’d be my second choice.
 Like I’d have any interest in going out with that person.”

-Southern Charm is on Bravo tonight, Thursday at 9 p.m. e.s.t.
+Southern Charm airs on Bravo on Thursdays at 9 p.m.
+EST.